carmenhg/ec530-monitor-patients-platform/README.md

 ![Celery Worker](/images/Flower-try1.png)

 ## Speech-to-Text
 For this functionality I am using Mozilla's DeepSpeech module.
 This module relies on machine learning and for that I have downloaded the training files necessary for this.
-These are under the DeepSpeech folder.
+These are under the models folder.

+I am using a tutorial as my 3rd party implementation of deepspeech.
+All code is referenced from [Here](https://www.assemblyai.com/blog/deepspeech-for-dummies-a-tutorial-and-overview-part-1/)